FCO - DUB

 AI-powered summary based on content written by travel experts.
 AI can make mistakes.

-Ryanair's Basic fare includes a small cabin bag only.
+Ryanair Basic fare includes a small cabin bag; check in online to avoid fees.

 Expert advice